serendipityinlife/serendipityinlife.github.io/_posts/2022-07-25-Post 231 - Sit with her.md

 maybe it's summer and very hot outside, have no appetite at all..

-but will definately want to try for her cook.
+but will definitely want to try for her cook.

+a lot of missssssssssssssssssssssssssssssssssing

 18:41